Schizophrenia

 What is schizophrenia?

-Acute psychosis is usually temporary and these phases are experienced only once or a small number of times in total.
+Acute psychoses are usually temporary and some people only experience such phases once or a few times.
 Others have the symptoms permanently, in which case they need a lot of support.

 What are the symptoms of schizophrenia?

 A distinction is made between various types of schizophrenia, based on typical symptoms.
-The most common types are:
+The most common forms are as follows:

 Paranoid schizophrenia

-People with paranoid schizophrenia have delusions and hallucinations.
+People with this kind of schizophrenia have delusions and hallucinations.
 For example, they hear voices or think they are being watched and influenced by other people.
-This is the most common type of schizophrenia.
+This is the most common type.
 It usually begins between the ages of 25 and 35.

 Residual schizophrenia